alajfit/gulp_with_babel/README.md

 *   _create:_ a file called .babelrc in the root directory
 *   _add:_ { "presets": ["es2015"] }
 *   Then just use ES6 syntax in gulp

+## Steps for installing and using rollup

+*   _run:_ npm install --save-dev gulp-file rollup rollup-plugin-babel babel-preset-es2015-rollup